eagereyes/eagereyes.org/blog/2006/visual-mapping-of-poetry-html.md

 ## Comments

 Enrico Bertini says…
 >	Hi Robert, I found your response interesting.
 I agree with you, to some extent.
-I've posted a <a href="http://diuf.unifr.ch/people/bertinie/visuale/2006/12/visual_poetry_part_2_must_visu.html">response to your response in Visuale.
+I've posted a <a href="http://diuf.unifr.ch/people/bertinie/visuale/2006/12/visual_poetry_part_2_must_visu.html">response to your response in Visuale</a>.

 Robert Kosara says…
 >	Great reply!
 And some good points to think about ...